 Rick Norris Music

-Official website of Rick Norris: Singer, Songwriter, Recording Artist, and Performer
+Official website of Rick Norris: Recording Artist, Singer, Songwriter, Performer, Producer and Author

 Hello and Welcome!

 For starters and for those who are not yet familiar with Rick's music, before you get to some of his albums, below is a series of Singles to give you a taste of Rick Norris as a Vocalist, Songwriter, Producer and Recording Artist in general.